Skip to main content

 Config migrations

-The plugin runs JSON config migrations at mod start, before any manual config (ZoneLevelConfig, InstanceLevelConfig, LevelRewardsConfig) is loaded.
-If a config file’s Version is strictly less than a migration’s MigrateVersionInferiorTo, the migration steps are applied and the file is saved.
-A backup of the pre-migration content is written to <filename>.pre-migration (e.g. RPGLevelingConfig.json.pre-migration) so it is not overwritten by Hytale’s Config save (which uses .bak).
+• JSON content migrations (default) - read a config file, apply step ops to its JSON, write it back when the file’s Version is strictly less than MigrateVersionInferiorTo.
+A backup of the pre-migration content is written to <filename>.pre-migration so it is not overwritten by Hytale’s Config save (which uses .bak).

 When migrations run